 Museum director Ivor Ramsden said he was "thrilled to receive the medal".

-He said: "We are working on a major new WW1 exhibition and this is another great story to be told".'Not unusual'
+He said: "We are working on a major new WW1 exhibition and this is another great story to be told".

 The medal has the name WH Gelling impressed on the rim along with his service number, rank and regiment.